Founded in 2009, Purpose New York serves as our headquarters.

 Matt got his first computer back when software still came on cartridges, but his love of music led him to study classical composition.
 He graduated with a music degree summa cum laude from Harvard before attending the Royal Academy of Music (London) on a Marshall scholarship.
 After almost a decade in London and Paris, he returned to the U.S. and began a new career with roots in his longstanding interest in programming.
 He still practices the Goldberg Variations every day.

-As Associate Director of Partnerships at Purpose, Meredith helps to build partnerships that tap public mobilization and storytelling to foster political and social impact.
+As Director of Partnerships at Purpose, Meredith helps to build partnerships that tap public mobilization and storytelling to foster political and social impact.

 Prior to joining Purpose, Meredith developed cross-cultural exchange and education programs at the Institute of International Education.
 She specialized in designing initiatives in the Middle East and North Africa and Sub-Saharan Africa, such as Harnessing Innovation through Virtual Exchange (HIVE) which links students in Egypt, Lebanon, Morocco, and Palestine with their U.S. peers to explore STEM subjects.
 She is most proud of her work developing PEER, an online hub that connects displaced Syrian students to scholarships, online education, and language learning resources.

 Meredith has consulted with Qatar Foundation International and volunteered with several human rights organizations in Morocco.
 She was a Program and Research Fellow for the Nanubhai Education Foundation in India where she helped design a scholarship program and researched the role of schools in the wake of communal violence.

 In her free time, Meredith loves walking around Prospect Park, collecting old things for a future antique store, and taking many weeks to finish puzzles.
 She has her BFA from the School of Visual Arts and MA from Columbia University.